Provably Faster Gradient Descent via Long Steps: Introduction

 We consider gradient descent with a sequence of (normalized) stepsizes $h = (h_0,h_1,h_2,\dots)$ applied to minimize a convex function $f \colon \mathbb{R}^n\rightarrow \mathbb{R}$ with $L$-Lipschitz gradient by iterating

 given an initialization $x_0\in\mathbb{R}^n$.
-We assume throughout that a minimizer $x_\star$ of $f$ exists and its level sets are bounded $D=\sup\{\|x-x_\star\|_2 \mid f(x)\leq f(x_0)\}$\footnote{This assumption can likely be relaxed but is used to ease our development herein.}.
-The classic convergence guarantee~\cite{Bertsekas2015ConvexOA} for gradient descent is that with constant stepsizes $h=(1, 1, 1, \dots)$, every $T>0$ has
+We assume throughout that a minimizer $x_\star$ of $f$ exists and its level sets are bounded $D=\sup\{\|x-x_\star\|_2 \mid f(x)\leq f(x_0)\}$\footnote{This assumption can likely be relaxed but eases our development herein.}.
+The classic convergence guarantee~\cite{Bertsekas2015ConvexOA} for gradient descent is that with constant stepsizes $h=(1, 1, 1, \dots)$, every $T>0$ has $ f(x_T) - f(x_\star) \leq LD^2/2(T+1)$. { Using performance estimation techniques, a tight refinement of this bound was given by~\cite[Theorem 3.1]{drori2012PerformanceOF} (and elementary proof, avoiding the use of PEP, was given by~\cite{Teboulle2023}): every $T>0$ has

-The proof of this result relies on the monotone decrease of the distance $\|x_k-x_\star\|_2$ and the objective $f(x_k)$.
-Such monotone decreases are guaranteed if and only if $h_k\in (0,2)$.
-Taylor et al.~\cite{taylor2017interpolation} conjectured that this rate may be improvable by up to a factor of four by optimally tuning the constant stepsize used between one and two.
+By tight, we mean a matching problem instance exists that attains the above inequality.
+Using stepsizes between one and two, this rate can be improved by another factor of two (see~\cite{taylor2017interpolation,Teboulle2023}).
+Stepsizes beyond length two have very little prior theory as one can no longer guarantee a decrease in objective value at each iteration. }

-This $LD^2/2T$ rate has been the long-standing, best-known convergence guarantee and is used to justify constant stepsize policies.
-We show that provably faster convergence follows from utilizing nonconstant stepsizes, which periodically take longer steps than one can guarantee descent for.
-For example, consider gradient descent alternating stepsizes $h = (2.9,1.5,\ 2.9,1.5,\ \dots)$.
+{ Here we provide an analysis technique capable of handling nonconstant stepsizes, periodically longer than one can guarantee descent for, finding increasingly fast convergence (in terms of constants) follows.} For example, consider gradient descent alternating stepsizes $h = (2.9,1.5,\ 2.9,1.5,\ \dots)$.
 Such a scheme is beyond the reach of traditional descent-based analysis as one may fear the stepsizes of $2.9$ can increase the function value individually more than the $1.5$ is guaranteed to decrease it.
-Regardless, this ``long step'' method is provably faster than any existing constant stepsize guarantee.
-We show
+Regardless, { we show this ``long step'' converges with}

 for every even $T>0$.
 See our Theorem~\ref{thm:two-step-rate} characterizing many such alternating stepsize methods.
-The $+O(1/T^2)$ term above is used to suppress two universal constants, namely we show there exist constants $\bar s$ and $C$ such that all even $T > 2\bar s$ have bound $LD^2/(2.2 \times T - C)$.
+The $+O(1/T^2)$ terms throughout this work are only used to suppress two universal constants, namely above, we show there exist constants $\bar s$ and $C$ such that all even $T > 2\bar s$ have bound $LD^2/(2.2 \times T - C)$.

 Using longer cycles, we derive further performance gains.
 For example, we show a carefully selected stepsize pattern of length $127$ periodically taking stepsizes of $370.0$ converges at a rate of $LD^2/(5.8346303\times T)$.
 Generally, given a stepsize pattern $h=(h_0,\dots,h_{t-1})\in\mathbb{R}^t$, we consider the gradient descent method repeatedly applying the pattern of stepsizes